rileybrenner/psychic_game/README.md

 The goal of the game is for the user to pick a letter that the computer randoms picks.

-This game was created with HTML, Javascript and Bootstrap.
+This game was created with HTML and Javascript.